 Dobovedo?

-As fate would have it, Cindy’s dream actually became a reality, and we currently own a small bakery in Piqua, Ohio called Dobo’s Delights Bake Shoppe.
+As fate would have it, Cindy’s dream became a reality about 14 years ago.
+We bought (and she currently still owns and operates) a small bakery in Piqua, Ohio called Dobo’s Delights Bake Shoppe.
 When we first moved to town and bought the business, all the locals just assumed that my last name was Dobo.
-I didn’t correct them, because I figured it was more important to have the name ‘Dobo’ floating around town, to promote the business, than it was to tell them my last name is actually Hoffman.
-And since we both hyphenated our names At the local watering hole, I quickly became known as just ‘Dobo’, because people like saying it.
+I didn’t correct them, because I figured it was more important to have the name ‘Dobo’ floating around town, to promote the business, than it was to tell them the full last name.
+At the local watering hole, I quickly became known as just ‘Dobo’, mostly because people like saying it.
+Especially when they’ve stuck around too long after happy hour is over.

 - “You been dope slapped!”